hoj201/retreat_2017_presentation/PITCHME.md

 ---

 # Ground truth
-We need:
+- **We need:**
   - a quick way to annotate data
   - data to annotate

-Therefore:
+- **Solution:**
   - For annotation we will probably use [scale-api](https://www.scaleapi.com/)
   - For back-angle annotation we might use some [computer vision](https://www.youtube.com/watch?v=tKfkGttx0qs)
   - Data will be gathered by myself and/or by an intern.

 ---
 ## Side detection
-To try a quick-dirty side detector, we can rock-and-roll today.
+- for a quick-dirty side detector, we can rock-and-roll today.
+  - I'd give this one sprint, and then table it if things don't work out.

-To do it well we need:
+- To do it well we need:
   - better walking annotation
   - Videos annotated with the location of the device.

 ---
 ## Step counter
-We need:
+- **We need:**
-- data of walking, with known step counts. (we have least 6-ish videos)
+  - data of walking, with known step counts. (we have a few videos)
   - to test the existing algorithm
   - to write a new algorithm if the existing one doesn't cut it.

 ---
 ## ROI calculator
-We need:
+- **We need:**
   - An accurate estimate of back-angle
   - A squat estimator that works independently of lift-windows.

 ---
 ## Other stuff
-It's hard to plan ahead until we get a ground truth (which is how things will be prioritized):
+It's hard to plan ahead until we get a ground truth:
 - Anomaly detection
 - location detection
-- More accurate back-angle calculations (it never buzzes for matt)
+- More accurate back-angle calculations (it never buzzes for Matt)
 - A more useful coruscant-report
 - replace kinetic-live with plotly
 - a walk detector with less lag